Ethical principles for external members of Norges Bank's Executive Board and of the Committee

 The Ministry of Finance laid down "Supplementary provisions relating to impartiality etc. for members of Norges Bank's Executive Board and of the Monetary Policy and Financial Stability Committee (Impartiality Rules)" on 20 December 2019, with later amendments.
 The Impartiality Rules are included below as an appendix to these Ethical Principles.

-These Ethical Principles for Members of the Executive Board and of the Committee apply as a supplement to the Impartiality Rules.
-They are based on the principles pertaining to the Bank’s employees, but have been adjusted for the members of the Executive Board and of the Committee.
+These Ethical Principles for the External Members of the Executive Board and of the Committee apply as a supplement to the Impartiality Rules when members perform their duties or act on behalf of Norges Bank.
+They are based on the principles pertaining to the Bank’s employees but have been adjusted for the external members of the Executive Board and of the Committee.

 The Impartiality Rules do not apply to the employee representatives on the Executive Board, but these board members are required to comply with the Ethical Principles for Employees of Norges Bank (laid down by the Executive Board on 19 October 2011, with later amendments) and underlying regulations in the operating areas.

+As central bank and manager of the Government Pension Fund Global, Norges Bank is given considerable authority and confidence.
 The purpose of these Ethical Principles is to safeguard Norges Bank's reputation and maintain public trust in the Bank by ensuring that the external members of Norges Bank’s Executive Board and of the Committee perform their duties in an unbiased and independent manner and that they are loyal to Norges Bank.
-The principles are intended to help avoid conflicts of interest relating to the impartiality of the external members or other conflicts of interest, and avoiding any doubt with regard to members' integrity and independence in the performance of their duties.
-The Ethical Principles are designed to help create a common approach to ethical matters.
+The Principles are intended to help avoid conflicts of interest relating to the impartiality of the external members or other conflicts of interest, and to avoid any doubt with regard to members' integrity and independence in the performance of their duties.
+The Ethical Principles are designed to help create a common approach to ethical issues.

 The external members of the Executive Board or of the Committee may not acquire or dispose of Norwegian transferable securities (cf. the definition in Chapter 2 of the Securities Trading Act) issued by financial sector enterprises[3], or derivatives of such securities.
 The external members may trade in securities fund units, as long as securities funds in the financial sector hold a broadly diversified portfolio at the time of acquisition[4].

-The General Counsel can in other cases grant exemptions from the provisions in the second and third paragraph, provided that such exemptions are not deemed inadvisable[7].
+The General Counsel can in other cases grant exemptions from the provisions in the second and third paragraph, provided that such exemptions are deemed unobjectionable.[6]

-The members of the Executive Board may receive information about investments made by Norges Bank Investment Management that are confidential or of a sensitive nature, for example in connection with company exclusions or unlisted investments.
+The members of the Executive Board may receive information about investments made by Norges Bank Investment Management that are confidential or of a sensitive nature, for example in connection with unlisted investments or exclusion of firms.
 The external members of the Executive Board shall not under any circumstances use such information in their personal trading, to provide investment advice to others or pass on such information to unauthorised persons.
-Even though this information is not regarded as inside information, cf. Section 7, the external Executive Board members must in general show particular caution when trading in securities that are included in the Government Pension Fund Global’s investment universe (cf. Section 1a in the Impartiality Rules).
+Even though this information is not regarded as inside information (cf. Section 6), the external Executive Board members must in general show particular caution when trading in securities that are included in the Government Pension Fund Global’s investment universe (cf. Section 1a in the Impartiality Rules).

-When trading in financial instruments, the external members of the Executive Board and of the Committee must not misuse inside information[8] or other confidential information that comes to their attention through their work for Norges Bank.
-Anyone possessing inside information must not[9]:
+When trading in financial instruments, the external members of the Executive Board and of the Committee must not misuse inside information[7] or other confidential information they acquire knowledge of through their work for Norges Bank.
+Whoever is in possession of inside information must not[8]:

-• recommend that another person engage in insider dealing or induce another person to engage in insider dealings, or
+- recommend that another person engages in insider dealing or induce another person to engage in insider dealings, or

 The misuse of inside information constitutes a statutory criminal offence.[10]